Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/020_account-creation.en.md

 Now that your request is made, you need to wait for a user manager of the server to approve it.
 After that you can start making [authenticated requests](/client/basics/authenticating/).

-> If you are said user manager and are looking for how to do that, consult [User Approval](/client/system-manager/user-management/user-approval/).
+> If you are said user manager and are looking for how approve users, consult [User Approval](/client/system-manager/user-management/user-approval/).

 ## Reading existing Keys